 Yarn is produced in two basically different ways.
 On the one hand, this is done by spinning staple fibers.
-These are fibers with a staple length of 23 to 60 mm (short-staple fibers) or over 60 mm (long staple fibers).
+These are fibers with a staple length of 23 to 60 mm (short-staple fibers) or over 60 mm (long-staple fibers).
 On the other hand, yarn is produced by processing so-called filaments to make continuous filament yarn.
-The resulting yarns have different properties.
+The yarns resulting from filaments have different properties than those produced from staple fibers.
 In the clothing industry, the yarn produced from staple fiber predominates because it offers pleasant wearing comfort.

 Each of the two types of yarn production accounts for around 50 percent of world fiber consumption.

 Rieter is mainly engaged in yarn production from staple fibers.
-The most important of these are cotton (about 24 million tons per year), polyester (about 16 million tons per year) and viscose (about 5 million tons per year).
+The most important of these in 2022 were cotton (about 24 million tons), polyester (about 17 million tons) and viscose (about six million tons).

-The process for producing a yarn from staple fibers consists of two stages: preparation and end spinning.
+The process for producing a yarn from staple fibers consists of three stages:

-In the preparation stage, the fibers, which are delivered in bales, are separated, cleaned if necessary, aligned, homogenized and drawn.
-This is done in three process steps: blowroom/bale opener, carding machine and draw frame.
-In cotton processing, the combing machine also plays a role: here, short fibers are combed out to produce a higher-quality yarn.
-At the end of the preparation stage, a uniform sliver has been produced, which is as yet untwisted.
+In fiber preparation, the fibers, which are delivered in bales, are separated, cleaned if necessary, and aligned.
+This takes place in the process stages blowroom/opener and card.
+Spinning preparation involves the homogenization and drawing of the sliver.
+The machine required for this is known as the draw frame.
+In cotton processing, the comber also plays a role: here, short fibers are combed out in order to produce a higher quality yarn.
+By the end of the spinning preparation stage, a uniform sliver or roving has been produced.

 In the end spinning stage, the fiber mesh is further drawn (up to about 40 fibers in cross-section for very fine yarns) and spun into a yarn by twisting.
 Twisting takes place either by means of a rotating spindle (ring spinning, compact spinning), by rotation of a rotor (rotor spinning) or by an air flow (air-jet spinning).
-Compact spinning is a variant of ring spinning, in which, by means of an auxiliary device, a more compact yarn with a higher yarn density is achieved due to improved fiber bonding.
+Compact spinning is a variant of ring spinning that uses an auxiliary device to achieve yarn with a higher density as a result of improved fiber integration.

 After spinning, imperfections are removed from the yarn.
-The yarn is then wound, in order to present it in a suitable form for the subsequent process steps in the textile production chain.
+The yarn is then wound on a package, in order to present it in a suitable form for the subsequent process steps in the textile production chain.

 The production capacity for producing yarn from staple fibers is measured in spindle equivalents.
 The production capacity of a ring spindle serves as the basis.
 The spinning unit of a rotor spinning machine corresponds to the productivity of five to six ring spindles, whereas that of an air-jet spinning machine corresponds to the productivity of 20 ring spindles.

-A total of more than 250 million spindle equivalents are used worldwide to produce yarn from the around 50 million tons of staple fibers, of which around 103 million are in China, 54 million in India, 54 million in Southeast Asia and 12 million in Turkey.
-Every year, between 11 and 13 million spindle equivalents are installed worldwide: spinning mill owners invest in rationalization, replacement or expansion.
-In 2017, Rieter delivered 1.93 million spindle equivalents (2016: 1.83 million).
-In addition, spinning mills require wear and spare parts for ongoing operation.
+A total of more than 250 million spindle equivalents worldwide were used in 2022 to produce yarn from the around 60 million tons of staple fibers, of which around 96 million are in China, 60 million in India, 70 million in the Asian countries (excluding China, India and Türkiye) and 12 million in Türkiye.
+Every year, between 11 and 13 million spindle equivalents are installed on average.
+Rieter delivered 2.56 million spindle equivalents (2021: 1.69 million) in 2022.
+In addition, spinning mills require consumables, wear & tear and spare parts for ongoing operation.

 The world market for staple fiber machines, which is relevant for Rieter, has an annual volume of CHF 3 200 to 4 000 million.
 Rieter is the market leader with a market share of around 30 percent.

 The business with new machines is cyclical.
 The tendency to invest in the spinning industry is mainly influenced by expectations regarding fiber consumption and the margins that can be achieved by selling yarns.
-Fiber consumption is dependent on the economy, while the margins for yarn depend on the movement of raw material prices, capacity utilization and the production costs of the spinning mills, foreign exchange rates and government policies.
+Fiber consumption is dependent on the economy, while the margins for yarn depend on the movement of raw material prices, capacity utilization and the production costs of the spinning mills as well as foreign exchange rates and are influenced by government policies.

-The business with wear and spare parts is much less cyclical.
-The basic business is driven by the degree of capacity utilization of spinning mills – operational spinning mills require wear and spare parts.
+The business with consumables, wear & tear and spare parts is much less cyclical.
+The basic business is driven by the degree of capacity utilization of spinning mills – operational spinning mills require consumables, wear & tear and spare parts.
 Project business such as the conversion or modernization of entire spinning mills, on the other hand, are subject to the investment cycle described above.

-Rieter plans spinning mills, develops, produces and supplies the machines for both preparation and end spinning, and supervises the installed machines throughout their life cycle.
+Rieter plans spinning mills, develops, produces and supplies the machines for fiber preparation, spinning preparation and end spinning, and supervises the installed machines throughout their life cycle.

 Rieter with all its brands is established worldwide as a premium supplier.
-The innovative products and services from Rieter enable spinning mill operators to be more competitive.
-Success factors are lower yarn costs, as savings can be made on raw materials, energy, labor and depreciation, with the same or better yarn quality, which allows higher prices for the same production costs.
+Innovative products and services from Rieter enable spinning mill operators to be more competitive.
+Success factors are either low yarn production costs, which are achieved through savings on raw materials, energy, labor and productivity advantages and therefore enable a sustainable yarn production, or special yarns, which allow higher prices to be achieved.

-The professionalism and availability of the service is also a key aspect when customers decide to buy Rieter products.
+The professionalism and availability of the service is also a key aspect when customers decide to buy Rieter solutions.

-The Business Group Machines & Systems develops, produces and distributes new equipment in the spinning systems and single machines sector.
-Blowroom, carding machines, draw frames and combing machines are used for preparation; ring, compact, rotor and air-jet spinning machines are used for end spinning.
-The offer is supplemented by planning services as well as material flow and information technology, by means of which the machines are connected to a single system.
+The Business Group Machines & Systems develops, produces and distributes new equipment as spinning systems or as single machines.
+Blowroom and cards are used for fiber preparation; draw frames, combers and roving frames are used for spinning preparation; and ring, compact-, rotor and air-jet spinning machines as well as winding machines are used for end spinning.
+The offer is supplemented by planning services and automation solutions as well as ESSENTIAL, the digital platform for the complete spinning mill.

-The Business Group After Sales develops, produces and distributes spare parts for Rieter machines that do not come into contact with fibers, such as drives, sensors or controllers.
+The Business Group After Sales develops, produces and distributes spare parts for Rieter machines as well as building conversions and modernizations.
 After Sales also sells technology components that are not included in the range of products offered by the Business Group Components.
 After Sales also offers services that enable Rieter customers to improve the efficiency and effectiveness of their spinning mills.